hbk91/2021StudyNotes/SIE_Prep.md

 #### **Traditional IRAs**
   - **Characteristics:**
      - No Minimum Age.
-Only earned income can be contributed.
+Only earned income can be contributed
      - Max (USD 7,000, 100% annual earned income) a year contribution.
 50=+ people can contribute USD 1000 extra (called catch-up contribution)
      - If contributions limit breached -> 6% penalty on excess amount
      - Can create a Spousal IRA with same benefits